gldias/KeyboardWarriors/README.md

 ## To Run the Backend:

-Go to the backend directory and enter "npm run start."<br />
+Go to the backend directory and enter 'npm run start'<br />
 This will host the backend script on http://localhost:8000